Medicare Questions & Answers: Medicare Part B

 I'm caring for my spouse with dementia and experiencing caregiver burnout.
 Will Medicare cover any mental health support for me?

 Medicare Supplements and Medicare Advantage plans cover mental health visits and hospitalization due to mental health.
 Part D prescription drug plans cover medications.
 Please contact your agent to see if your medications are covered.
-If you do not have Medicare yet, please contact a local agent to help you.I need both a psychiatrist for medication and a therapist for talk therapy.
-How does Medicare coordinate coverage for these different providers?
+If you do not have Medicare yet, please contact a local agent to help you.Does Medicare cover weight-loss programs or bariatric surgery if I’m classified as obese?

 Medicare covers preventive services that per the Medicare.gov website are identified as exams, shots, lab tests, and screenings.
 They key benefit that Medicare does not specifically cover are Routine Physical Exams.
 The majority of Medicare Advantage plans do cover a routine annual exam and typically they are a $0 copay.It is really important when setting up a routine physical exam with your doctor or provider that you have a good understanding of what services will be provided.
 For example, lets say your Medicare Advantage plan covers the routine physical exam which would include all of the $0 copay screenings, shots, and lab tests covered by Medicare.
 Those items would be a $0 copay.
 I never use the word free and Medicare does not allow a broker to ever use the word free.